StephanThierry/ExpandLinuxPartitionOnVirtualMachineManager/README.md

 Lets assume the partition we want to expand is the one mounted to `/` - so that would be "ubuntu--vg-ubuntu--lv" of type "lvm" (Logical volume manager)

 * Type command:
-`sudo growpart /dev/sda 3` - meaning the 3rd partition of "sda"
+`sudo growpart /dev/sda 3` - meaning the 3rd partition of "sda" (Yes, there is a "space" between "sda" and "3")

 * Type command:
 `sudo lvdisplay` to get the LV Path of the logical volume